-- With respect to criterion 2, in the Commission's most recent assessment made (6) pursuant to Decision 280/2004/EC, the actual greenhouse gas emissions of the sectors covered by the Community Scheme in Belgium in 2005 are reported as being 55.4 million tonnes.
-These emission figures are the most reliable and accurate emissions figures for the Commission to use as a starting point for the assessment under criteria 2 and 3 because they have been reported by individual installations in Belgium falling under the Community scheme and have been independently verified pursuant to Article 15 of the Directive.
-In addition, the figures correspond precisely to the scope of installations included by Belgium in the Community scheme in the phase 2005 to 2007.
-Emissions figures given by Belgium in respect of earlier years have not been independently and consistently verified with a comparably high degree of accuracy and it is not clear that they correspond precisely to the scope of installations included by Belgium in the Community scheme, and thus they are less reliable.
-Therefore, it cannot be excluded that emissions figures reported by Belgium in respect of earlier years overstate actual emissions.
-A starting point, which would be calculated as the average of independently verified emissions figures from 2005 and other figures proposed by Belgium, would be likely not to truly represent actual emissions and would not ensure overall allocation not to be more than is needed.
-As a matter of fact, the Commission takes into account in its assessment that the expansion in the scope of activities covered by the Directive from the first to the second phase as applied by Belgium in line with the Commission's guidance may lead to an increase to the total quantity of allowances. - (7) The Commission is aware of the opinion brought forward by some Member States, but not endorsed by the Climate Change Committee, in favour of averaging independently verified emissions figures with Member States' estimates of emissions over other years in order to smooth out singular events in one particular year.
-However, in each year there several factors, including weather patterns, influencing aggregate emissions that generally balance each other out over one year in their effects on total annual emissions.
+- With respect to criterion 2, in the Commission's most recent assessment made (6) pursuant to Decision 280/2004/EC, the actual greenhouse gas emissions of the sectors covered by the Community Scheme in The Netherlands in 2005 are reported as being 80.4 million tonnes.
+These emission figures are the most reliable and accurate emissions figures for the Commission to use as a starting point for the assessment under criteria 2 and 3 because they have been reported by individual installations in The Netherlands falling under the Community scheme and have been independently verified pursuant to Article 15 of the Directive.
+In addition, taking into account adjustments made to reflect changes to the coverage of installations from the first to the second trading phase, the figures correspond to the scope of installations included by The Netherlands in the Community scheme in the phase 2005 to 2007.
+Emissions figures given by The Netherlands in respect of earlier years have not been independently and consistently verified with a comparably high degree of accuracy and it is not clear that they correspond as closely to the scope of installations included by The Netherlands in the Community scheme, and thus they are less reliable.
+Therefore, it cannot be excluded that emissions figures reported by The Netherlands in respect of earlier years overstate actual emissions.
+A starting point, which would be calculated as the average of independently verified emissions figures from 2005 and other figures proposed by The Netherlands, would be likely not to truly represent actual emissions and would not ensure overall allocation not to be more than is needed.
+In this context, the Commission notes that The Netherlands have adjusted the scope of activities covered by the Directive from the first to the second phase in line with the Commission's guidance. - (7) The Commission is aware of the opinion brought forward by some Member States, but not endorsed by the Climate Change Committee, in favour of averaging independently verified emissions figures with Member States' estimates of emissions over other years in order to smooth out singular events in one particular year.
+However, in each year there are several factors, including weather patterns, influencing aggregate emissions that generally balance each other out over one year in their effects on total annual emissions.
 The Commission has examined the availability and quality of other data concerning emissions and energy use prior to 2005.
 The Commission does not have sufficient indications that a clear majority of exceptional circumstances manifestly pointed in one direction in 2005 and that therefore 2005 verified emissions figures cannot be regarded as representative.
-Consequently, the Commission considers that there are no sufficient reasons with respect to Belgium to adjust independently verified emissions figures for 2005, taking into account, amongst others, that the Belgian electricity generating sector relies only in a negligible manner on hydroelectric power, which is dependent on precipitation. - (8) The Commission underlines that this approach is also compatible with the Commission's guidance that allocations to individual installations should not be based on changes in the emissions of those installations within the first phase.
-The determination of the total quantity of allowances, on the one hand, and the distribution of the total quantity to individual installations, on the other hand, are separate issues
+Consequently, the Commission considers that there are no sufficient reasons with respect to The Netherlands to adjust independently verified emissions figures for 2005. - (8) The Commission underlines that this approach is also compatible with the Commission's guidance that allocations to individual installations should not be based on changes in the emissions of those installations within the first phase.
+The determination of the total quantity of allowances, on the one hand, and the distribution of the total quantity to individual installations, on the other hand, are separate issues and subject to different considerations.
+Similarly, the Commission's guidance